 From the iconic bottle to the notes of fresh mint, lavender, orange blossom and woods, it's bold, in your face and everything you want for an unforgettable evening.
 Read my full review here.

-I hope this guide helps you select a fragrance and enjoy your wedding day that much more.
+I hope this guide helps you select the right wedding day cologne and enjoy your special day that much more.
 Don't see your wedding event?
 Email me and let me know what type of wedding you have planned and I'll continue to add to the list.

 Pin For Later on Pinterest